lagom/lagom/docs/manual/java/guide/cluster/PersistentEntity.md

 @[validate-command](code/docs/home/persistence/Post2.java)

-A `PersistentEntity` may also process commands that do not change application state, such as query commands.
+A `PersistentEntity` may also process commands that do not change application state, such as query commands  or commands that are not valid in the entity's current state (such as a bid placed after the auction closed).
 Such command handlers are registered using `setReadOnlyCommandHandler` of the `BehaviorBuilder`.
 Replies are sent with the `reply` method of the context that is passed to the command handler function.

+The `setReadOnlyCommandHandler` is simply a convenience function that avoids you having to return no events followed by a side effect.

 @[read-only-command-handler](code/docs/home/persistence/Post3.java)